jacobphillips99/mse-check/README.md

     external_history_choice=None   # How to sample historical steps )
 ```
+The keyword `external` is used to specify here that the evaluation code is constructing the history and submitting it to the server instead of the server providing the history.
+This allows for asynchronous evaluation instead of time-synchronous evaluation.

 ### History Options

 When using historical context, the following sampling strategies are available:
 - `"all"`: Include all historical steps
-- `"last"`: Include only the last step
+- `"last"`: Include only the last (most recent) step
-- `"first"`: Include only the first step
+- `"first"`: Include only the first (oldest) step
 - `"alternate"`: Include every other step
 - `"third"`: Include every third step